nluna96/Pewlett-Hackard-Analysis/README.md

 ## Results:
 ![Unique titles](Images/unique_titles.png)
 - There is a total of 90,398 employees that will be retiring.
-- The two positions with biggest openings are Senior Engineers and Senior Staff.
+- The two positions with the biggest openings are Senior Engineers and Senior Staff.
 - The role with the most openings is Senior Engineers with 29,414.